Foreigners can access subsidized Swiss healthcare once they become official residents and join a scheme for health insurance in Switzerland.

 The Swiss healthcare system is renowned for being one of the best in Europe, although it may seem complicated at first with a range of public, subsidized private and fully private health insurance options to consider.
 Foreigners living in Switzerland can claim reimbursements for Swiss healthcare services once they are registered for health insurance in Switzerland.

-This guide explains who needs health insurance in Switzerland, health insurance costs in Switzerland and how to take out Swiss health insurance, plus how to claim your medical reimbursements.
+This guide explains who needs health insurance in Switzerland, health insurance costs, and how to take out Swiss health insurance.
+It also explains how to claim your medical reimbursements.
 It includes:

 - The healthcare system and health insurance in Switzerland